L1lith/Sandhands/source/SOURCE-README.md

 #### source/Functions

-A set of random miscellanious functions used throughout the library
+A set of random miscellaneous functions used throughout the library

 #### source/Sanitize